 Market research shows that most young tennis players prefer bright colors, which is why The Street Club’s tennis rackets come in a variety of fun colors that will appeal to your two-year-old.

 For such a feature-rich tennis racket, the Street Club has been able to keep prices super affordable.
-As a parent who knows they’re going to out grow this racket, I like that!
+As a parent who knows they’re going to outgrow this racket, I like that!

-Note To Parents: Because this racket comes in different sizes, if you’re truly shopping for a two year old, make sure you buy the 17” version.
+Note To Parents: Because this racket comes in different sizes, if you’re truly shopping for a two-year-old, make sure you buy the 17” version.

-My Value Pick - Weierfu Tennis Racket for Kids 17”
+My Value Pick – Weierfu Tennis Racket for Kids 17

 Weierfu is a brand that most parents may not have heard of, but surprisingly the company has been around since 1990 and also makes quality tennis rackets for two-year-olds.

-Like Street Club, Weiefu is not a big brand name in adult tennis but instead focuses on inexpensive starter rackets for little ones…real little ones, like your two year old.
+Like Street Club, Weiefu is not a big brand name in adult tennis but instead focuses on inexpensive starter rackets for little ones…real little ones, like your two-year-old.

 The Weiefu features a 14 by 16 resistant string pattern that increases the chance of making contact with the tennis ball.
 This means more power and tactile feedback with every shot, along with increased comfort as each impact feels softer.

-The Weierfu Tennis Racket For Kids, comes in different color finishes that suit both boys and girls so regardless of your child’s gender, they can play with a racket that suites their kiddie style.
+The Weierfu Tennis Racket For Kids, comes in different color finishes that suit both boys and girls so regardless of your child’s gender, they can play with a racket that suits their kiddie style.

 The racket is very easy to hold and grip thanks to its weight of only 5.28 ounces.
 This is mainly due to its top-quality aluminum frame.
 The small footprint makes it easy for toddlers to hold and put more weight behind each swing.
 This is crucial if they’re starting lessons and learning the game for the first time.

-Having a racket that allows your child to position their feet, align their hips and swing; without feeling too heavy - is critical as they start out.
+Having a racket that allows your child to position their feet, align their hips, and swing; without feeling too heavy – is critical as they start out.
 A heavier racket won’t allow them to do this and the Weiefu is designed to allow your little one to build upon these technique fundamentals.

 In addition, to add more stability and rigidity to the tennis racket, Weierfu uses its proprietary “Rectangular Section” technology which offers unmatched stability.

 The racket’s head reads Tornado 17, which indicates the size of the length to parents.
-When ordering online, make sure the “Color” selected as the number “17” somewhere in it - that indicates it’s the 17” size.
+When ordering online, make sure the “Color” selected has the number “17” somewhere in it – that indicates it’s the 17” size.
 If you see “19”, then you’ve selected the 19” version.

 Weierfu did some creative packaging for their toddler tennis racket using a cover bag with a fun design over it.
 It makes for a cool gift that inspires kids into becoming energetic every day.

-Tennis Rackets For 2 Year Olds - Final Thoughts
+Tennis Rackets For 2-Year-Olds – Final Thoughts